symbiontik/k3s-gitops/README.md

 - [Homebrew](https://brew.sh/)
 - A GitHub Account
 - A Cloudflare Account with a domain
-- At least 1 PCs/VMs with at least 6GB RAM
+- A PC/VM with at least 4GB RAM

 ## Deployment overview